mm80843/T3.5/docs/Benef/PBN__Benef_627.md

 # __Enhanced public health infrastructure__

-## Name of the Benefit

-Strengthening public health systems will improve healthcare delivery, disease prevention, and response to future pandemics.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from improved public health infrastructure through increased demand for healthcare services and potential investment opportunities in healthcare facilities and technology.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_670.md)